COVID-19 updates & ways VSAC can help

 - Log into your MyVSAC account.
 If you don’t have a MyVSAC account, click on “Register now” in the box labeled “New to MyVSAC?” and follow the directions to create an account.

 - Fill out the Unified Scholarship Application.

-- Click on “Unified Scholarship Application (USA)” under "Submit Scholarship Application" on the right and follow the directions.
+- Look for “Submit Application” and “Unified Scholarship Application (USA)” and follow the instructions.

 - After you've completed your USA online, submit all required document (see below) to VSAC:

 - Log into your MyVSAC account.

 - Click on “Work with VSAC-Assisted Scholarships.”